Rari-Capital/rari-stable-pool-contracts/API.md

-# Rari Stable Fund: Smart Contract API
+# Rari Stable Pool: Smart Contract API

 Welcome to the API docs for `RariFundManager`, `RariFundToken`, and `RariFundProxy`, the smart contracts behind Rari Capital's stablecoin fund.

 * See `USAGE.md` for instructions on common usage of the smart contracts' APIs.
-* See [EIP-20: ERC-20 Token Standard](https://eips.ethereum.org/EIPS/eip-20) for reference on all common functions of ERC20 tokens like RSFT.
+* See [EIP-20: ERC-20 Token Standard](https://eips.ethereum.org/EIPS/eip-20) for reference on all common functions of ERC20 tokens like RSPT.
 * Smart contract ABIs are available in the `abi` properties of the JSON files in the `build` folder.

 ## **User Balances and Interest**